NFL playoff picture: Which teams are still on the road to Super Bowl LIX?

 Who is still in contention?

-Each of these three teams must win their remaining games to reach 9-8 and then hope the Broncos lose to the Chiefs, dropping Denver to 9-8, to give themselves a chance of sneaking into the play-offs.
+Each of these two teams must win their remaining match to reach 9-8 and then hope the Broncos lose to the Chiefs, dropping Denver to 9-8, to give themselves a chance of sneaking into the playoffs.
 If that happens, it comes down to tiebreakers.
+The Colts were eliminated after their 45-33 defeat to the New York Giants on Sunday.

 This is where it gets complicated.
 Let’s presume the Broncos lose to the Chiefs:

-- The Bengals would need both the Colts and Dolphins to lose one of their final two games (while winning themselves) to take the final wild card spot.
+- The Bengals need the Dolphins to lose one of their final two games (while winning themselves) to take the final wild card spot.

 Who is definitely out?